non-npc/FSociety/README.md

 are presented to recipients with an explicit save control rather than being opened automatically.

-An animated Neon Sunset Drive idle screen with rolling wireframe hills appears after five minutes without input.
-It is enabled by default, can be disabled in Settings, exits on the first keyboard or mouse input, and does not interrupt relay connections or background message synchronization.

-Large conversations use bounded keyset pagination: 100 recent messages load initially, 50 older messages load at a time, and no more than 250 message widgets remain rendered while the complete history stays in SQLite.

 For installation and day-to-day operation, see the [fsociety User Guide](docs/user_guide.md).